Inscriptions

 Sending inscriptions

-When sending inscriptions to the chain you must specify the mime-type
+When sending inscriptions to the chain you must specify the mime-type of the data, or leave it as data:, so that it

-defaults to text/plain
+defaults to text/plain.

 For example: